msampaio/musicontour/docs/contour-operations.rst

 Contour Interval Succession (CIS)
 ---------------------------------

-A succession of all adjacent contour intervals in a cseg.
+A succession of all adjacent
+:term:`contour intervals <Contour Interval (CI)>` in a cseg.
 Also known as CIS.

 For instance::